thom-bartlett/macOS-Update-Notifier/README.md

 - Displays date update was released from Apple so uses know how far behind they are
 - Grace period of 7 days after release to ensure people have a chance to update on their own
 - Displays if it is a major or minor update and (very roughly) estimates how long it will take
-- Has logic to run kickstart command if needed - Soon will have logic to delete softwareupdate plist for additional fixing
 - Coming Soon - Grace period after initial deployment